front-commerce/developers.front-commerce.com/source/docs/advanced/password/configure-password.md

     {
       // technical ID, must be unique
       id: "",
-       // optionnal, enforces this status if isValid returns false
+       // optional, enforces this status if isValid returns false
       invalidStatus: "",
-      // optionnal, label to display for this rule in the hinter, if not set : the rule is not shown
+      // optional, label to display for this rule in the hinter.
+If it is not defined, the rule is not displayed.
       label: messages.?,
       // validation method for this rule
       isValid: (password) => true,